 Bilateral Economic Relations

 Since entry into force of the U.S.-Vietnam bilateral trade agreement in 2001, trade between the two countries and U.S. investment in Vietnam have grown dramatically.
-The United States and Vietnam have concluded a trade and investment framework agreement; they also have signed textile, air transport, and maritime agreements.
-U.S. exports to Vietnam include agricultural products, machinery, yarn/fabric, and vehicles.
+The United States and Vietnam have concluded a trade and investment framework agreement; they also have signed textile, air transport, customs, and maritime agreements.
+U.S. exports to Vietnam include machinery, computers and electronics, yarn/fabric, agricultural products, and vehicles.
 U.S. imports from Vietnam include apparel, footwear, furniture and bedding, agricultural products, seafood, and electrical machinery.
-U.S.-Vietnam bilateral trade has grown from $451 million in 1995 to nearly $52 billion in 2016.
-In 2016, Vietnam was America’s fastest growing export market.
-U.S. exports to Vietnam grew by 77 percent between 2014-2016.
-U.S. exports to Vietnam were worth over $10 billion in 2016, and U.S. imports in 2016 were worth $42 billion.
-U.S. investment in Vietnam has grown significantly over the past eight years to nearly $10 billion.
-The United States and Vietnam intend to establish the U.S.-Vietnam Joint Commission on Civil Nuclear Cooperation to facilitate the implementation of the 123 Agreement on the peaceful uses of nuclear activity, which came into force in October 2014.
-An expanding civil nuclear partnership will help reduce emissions from the global power sector and establish the highest standards of nuclear safety, security, and nonproliferation.
+U.S.-Vietnam bilateral trade has grown from $451 million in 1995 to over $90 billion in 2020.
+U.S. goods exports to Vietnam were worth over $10 billion in 2020, and U.S. goods imports in 2020 were worth $79.6 billion.
+U.S. investment in Vietnam was $2.6 billion in 2019.

 Vietnam’s Membership in International Organizations

-Vietnam and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) forum, International Monetary Fund, World Bank, and World Trade Organization.
-Vietnam will serve a two-year term as a non-permanent member of the United Nations Security Council in 2020-2021 and will also serve as ASEAN Chair in 2020.
+Vietnam and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) , International Monetary Fund, World Bank, and World Trade Organization.
+Vietnam is serving a two-year term as a non-permanent member of the United Nations Security Council in 2020-2021 and served most recently in 2020 as ASEAN Chair.

 Vietnam maintains an embassy in the United States at 1233 20th Street, NW, #400, Washington DC 20036 (tel.
 202-861-0737).